 Reliabilities were computed using Krippendorff’s alpha.
 The metric runs from 0, indicating a lack of reliability and extensive disagreement among people examining the same content, to 1, indicating perfect agreement among people examining the content.
 Scores greater than 0.80 indicate strong reliability and those greater than 0.67 indicate acceptable levels of reliability.

-Gina M. Masullo, Jessica Collier, Ashley Muddiman, Caroline Murray, Gabrielle Chavez, Katalina Deaven, Natalie Deller, Jacob Gursky, Jay Jennings, Katie Joseff, Ellery Wadman-Goetsch, Tamar Wilner & Natalie Jomini Stroud.
+Gina M. Masullo, Jessica Collier, Ashley Muddiman, Caroline Murray, Gabrielle Chavez, Katalina Deaven, Natalie Deller, Jacob Gursky, Jay Jennings, Katie Joseff, Ellery Wadman-Goetsch, Tamar Wilner, and Natalie Jomini Stroud.
 (2020, March).
 Covering coronavirus: A snapshot of the information people want and what newsrooms are reporting.
-Center for Media Engagement. https://mediaengagement.org/research/coronavirus-reporting-snapshot
+Center for Media Engagement. https://mediaengagement.org/research/ coronavirus-reporting-snapshot

 - We adjusted the results by age, gender, education, and race, and then held these values constant at their mean and modal values.
 None of the control variables was significant in the model. ↩